justmoonflower/workdaysched/README.md

 The challenge asked for a workday schedule for the hours of 9 am to 5 pm.
 It required that the past, present and future time slots be signified by color.
-This was done with red for past, solid green for present, and light green for future.
+This was done with light red for past, solid red for present, and light green for future.
 Javascript localstorage was used to save entries into the time slots, when refreshing the page, the entries remain.
 Dayjs was used to set the current day to whichever day it is in real time.
 A button functionality was added to each save button to store in local storage.

 ## User Story